George Finch, 9th Earl of Winchilsea: Cricketer

 In about 1784, Winchilsea was one of the prime movers in the foundation of the White Conduit Club (WCC), so–called because it played on White Conduit Fields.
 This was ostensibly an exclusive club that "only gentlemen" might play for, but the club did employ professionals and one of these was the bowler Thomas Lord, a man who was recognised for his business acumen as well as his bowling ability.
-It was in 1785 that the club first appeared in a first-class match.
+It was in 1785 that the club first appeared in a historically important match.
 White Conduit Fields was an open area allowing members of the public, including the rowdier elements, to watch the matches and to voice their opinions on the play and the players.
 The White Conduit gentlemen were not amused by such interruptions and decided to look for a more private venue of their own.

 Winchilsea and Colonel Charles Lennox commissioned Lord to find a new ground and offered him a guarantee against any losses he may suffer in the venture.
 Lord took a lease from the Portman Estate on some land at Dorset Fields in Marylebone, where Dorset Square is now sited; the ground was prepared and opened in 1787.
 The first known match began on Monday, 21 May 1787 and was between the White Conduit Club and Middlesex.
 This was Lord's first ground, originally called the New Ground and, since it was in Marylebone, the WCC on relocating there decided to call themselves Marylebone Cricket Club (MCC).
 The Earl of Winchilsea was one of its early leading lights.